EricvanLessen/kubernetes-practice/readme.md

 ```
 Follow the installation steps.
 Choose Kubernetes full installation, choose local installation and leave all other to default.

+Sidenote: Conjure-up has an option for a GPU accelerated setup for a Hadoop Cluster (not tested here).

 ### Install Kubernetes Spark
 Follow the official Kubernetes Spark example documentation
 [Kubernetes Spark Git](https://github.com/kubernetes/examples/tree/master/staging/spark)